 Rip’s Cleats started under the banner of Rip’s Shoe Re-nu in 1978.

-How it started: at some time during the start of the cleat business Frank owner of Rip’s Shoe Re-nu, had a fall on ice resulting in a head injury requiring stitches.
+Rip’s Cleats started under the banner of Rip’s Shoe Re-nu in 1978.
+Here’s how it started: at some time during the start of the cleat business Frank owner of Rip’s Shoe Re-nu, had a fall on ice resulting in a head injury requiring stitches.
 This brought about the idea of creating ice and snow fall protection.
-Being a master cobbler, Frank developed proto types of anti-slip devices that fit onto winter footwear.
+Being a master cobbler, Frank developed prototypes of anti-slip devices that fit onto winter footwear.
 In 1991 following a massive weather change “Chinook” two ambulance drivers came to the shoe store commenting that the roads and streets were turning into a skating rink.
 “You need to build us something so we can stand up”.
 This was Frank’s first Cleat sale.
 Over the following 19 years Frank developed a design that would meet the needs and requirements of all industries.

 Frank’s mother lives in Innisfail AB.
 Home of the RCMP dog trainers.
 At some point he provided samples of cleats for them to use.
 Then in 2010 the RCMP Dog Canine units were called to assist at the Olympic games being held in Whistler B.C..
 By the end of the Olympic Games all RCMP and Security staff were using the cleats.

-To date Rip’s Cleat has expanded to include four different models (Click BOX to see the variety of models and application) in 4 sizes of Cleats that are available in Bulk packaging as well as Display packaging.
+To date Rip’s Cleats has expanded to include four different models, in 4 sizes of Cleats that are available in Bulk packaging as well as Display packaging.
 Rip’s Cleats provides ice and snow fall protection to all industries including Oil & Gas, Mining, Logging, Police, Ambulance, Airport personnel, Security, Fire Departments, Teachers and School Children, Bus and truck drivers to mention a few.

 Background on the success of the business: